dsuryd/dotNetify-Elements/DevApp.ViewModels/Docs/Structure/Tab.md

 The element to display other elements in a tabbed container.
 The content of each tab must be placed inside a _TabItem_ element.

-To give each tab item a unique identifier, set the _key_ property; otherwise the the tab index will be used.
+To give each tab item a unique identifier, set the _itemKey_ property; otherwise the the tab index will be used.
 The active tab can be configured by setting the _active_ property to a tab item's key or index.

 [inset]